kareemalsawah/Strongest_Team/README.md

 <br/>

-This notebook was done as a project for the [Machine Learning](https://www.edx.org/course/machine-learning) on [edx](https://www.edx.org/).
+This notebook was done as a project for the [Machine Learning](https://www.edx.org/course/machine-learning) course on [edx](https://www.edx.org/).